tuwien-musicir/DL_MIR_Tutorial/README.md

 After that, to run the tutorials go into the `DL_MIR_Tutorial` folder and start from the command line:

-`ipython notebook`
+`ipython notebook` or `jupyter notebook`

 Your web browser will open showing a list of files.
 Start the tutorials one after another by clicking on the following:

-1. <b>...</b><br/>
+<b>Music_genre_classification.ipynb</b><br/>

-2. <b>Music_speech_classification.ipynb</b><br/>
+   This tutorial shows how music is categorized into 1 of 10 music genres using the GTZAN music collection (see below).
-   This tutorial shows how music is distinguished from speech, loading audio files into Python and classifying them either into "music" or "speech" using different architectures and parameters of a Convolutional Neural Network.
+   It includes audio and data preprocessing for Deep Learning and creating and training different architectures and parameters of a Convolutional Neural Network.
 It also includes techniques such as Batch Normalization, ReLU Activation and Dropout.

 # Installation of Pre-requisites